 VariableValue

-BLOCKYARD_VAULT_SERVICESJSON map of service IDs to Vault paths (only when [[openbao.services]] are defined)
+BLOCKYARD_VAULT_SERVICESJSON map of service IDs to vault paths (only when [[vault.services]] are defined)

 Security model#